 IPTC (International Press Telecommunications Council)

-Information about the author of an image and the subject of the photo ( coordinates, keywords…).
+IPTC is an information about the author of an image and the subject of the photo (coordinates, keywords ...).
 They are usually filled manually by the photographer and supplemented by the agencies.
 Today, this IPTC data is part of the XMP system.

 - Name of the author